floppy69/dogecoind-status/README.md

   ),
 ```

-## Peer Count Nodes

-The node count script automatically counts Core, Classic, Unlimited and BitcoinJ clients.
-To add more node types to the chart, simply add an entry into the `peercount_extra_nodes` array in `config.php`.

-The key of the entry is an internal-only identifier, and the value is the lower-case text that should be matched in order to increment the counter.

 ## Contributing

 Contributions and testing reports are extremely welcome.
 Please submit a pull request or issue on [GitHub](https://github.com/floppy69/dogecoind-status), and make sure that your code conforms to the PEAR PHP coding standards (Travis CI will test your pull request when it's sent).

 The author accepts tips via Bitcoin to 1N73BsKN2bubvRo9dXbUjwe4SBHW4j4j4B - if you would like to buy me a beer, please do!

-The fork, author accepts also tips via Dogecoin (obviously) to DNxB12TG8ijZxcG4oGaDAgVNuzSxdkMRDD - if you would like to buy me a covfefe, please do!
+The fork author (me) accepts also tips via Dogecoin (obviously) to DNxB12TG8ijZxcG4oGaDAgVNuzSxdkMRDD - if you would like to buy me a covfefe, please do!

 ## Advanced Options